syntixi/website/docs/guides/trigger/http.md

 ### Host

-We strongly reommend to specify a target host (domain name) when exposing a function.
+We strongly recommend to specify a target host (domain name) when exposing a function.
 It helps to avoid path conflicts if there are multiple functions are trying to expose at the same URL path.

 Use `--host` to specify the target host of HTTP trigger.